KAMAZ - dominant trucking force at Dakar Rally

 From time to time, some vehicle manufacturers are dominating in premier racing competitions, such Audi or Porsche in the sports car racing, Ferrari or Mercedes in Formula 1 etc. When talking about Dakar Rally, there were periods of dominance and consecutive triumphs for Mitsubishi, Volkswagen, Mini, Citroen or Peugeot, but the most dominant and the longest ruling manufacturer comes from ex-Soviet Union.

-It’s the KAMAZ, or Kamsky Avtomobilny Zavod, the Russian truck manufacturer which recorded fifteen wins at Dakar Rally between 1996 and 2018.
+It’s the KAMAZ, or Kamsky Avtomobilny Zavod, the Russian truck manufacturer which recorded sixteen wins at Dakar Rally between 1996 and 2019.
 KAMAZ made a debut at Dakar Rally in 1990.

 Producing trucks since 1976